 “I’m moving to Youtrekt!”
-I shared with excitement “Youtrekt, Netherlands!”.
+I shared with excitement, “Youtrekt, Netherlands!”.
 And so it was, that my Australian drawl butchered the name of my future home of Utrecht, my lazy tongue running the syllables into one, the harsh intonations simplifying it to some kind of Russian Star Trek planet.

 I even led my Australian family astray in my pronunciation; if ever lost or kidnapped I would not be found, as officials would be quite uncertain as to where the imaginary land of “Youtrekt” lay.
-Utrecht city, however, would likely be easier for them to find.
+Utrecht City, however, would likely be easier for them to find.

 When I arrived here, I was quickly put straight.
-Attempted to be put straight.
+Or, attempted to be put straight.
 Politely corrected.
 Told to say it right.
 At times, laughed at.
 It’s not as if I hadn’t tried to learn Dutch prior to arriving – I had over 80 basic phrases down.
 They weren’t perfect, but I had spent more than a few hours hoarsening the back of my throat in an effort to learn the guttural rolls of the Dutch language.

 The problem is, well, everything.
 The title of the fourth-largest city in the Netherlands is just a tangle of letters that should never follow each other.
 And here’s a clue: if you, as a visitor or expat THINK you are saying it correctly – you’re probably not.

-Utrecht city itself
+Utrecht City itself

 It’s not Utrecht’s fault.
-Contrary to the name pronunciation Utrecht is, well, delightful.
+Contrary to the name pronunciation, Utrecht is, well, delightful.
 It’s a fairy-tale village with beautiful canals bordered by quaint terraces along with the convenience of all of the giant capitalist corporations that make the world go round.
 The name Utrecht does little to convey the namesake’s beauty.